vporton/wikipedia-upload/README.md

 ```
 to appear on port 8080.

-If you need SSL, do like this:
+If you need SSL, chain Bee and two proxies like this:
 ```
 Apache/Nginx <-- ./proxy.sh <-- Bee
 ```